t0bb3/WebhookProxy/README.md

 ## HOW IT WORKS
 1. Deploy *PROXY SERVER* on a server accessible from the Internet
-2. Browse to server and configure webhook + destination endpoint
+2. Browse to server and configure webhook and destination endpoint of your choice
-3. Point your internet service webhooks to configured webhook url
+3. Point your internet service webhooks to configured webhook endpoint

-*PROXY SERVER* forwards webhooks to *WEB BROWSER* (proxy client), which in turn forwards to *WEBHOOK RECEIVER* (destination endpoint) via AJAX.
+*PROXY SERVER* forwards webhooks to *WEB BROWSER* (proxy client) which in turn forwards to *WEBHOOK RECEIVER* (destination endpoint) via AJAX.

 ![](https://github.com/t0bb3/webhook-proxy/blob/master/overview.PNG)